CourtneyDL/hibp-client/README.md

 ## ToDos
 - Restyle UI elements more extensively
 - Delint codebase - unfortunately automatic linting was not running in the editor used for development.
-At linting profile and script exist however this process has not been completed due to lack of time for retesting the resulting refactored code.
+A linting profile and script exist however this process has not been completed due to lack of time for retesting the resulting refactored code.
 - Implement unit testing for all Redux Reducers and React Components
 - Add registration page
 - Add Login page